thomasnield/oreilly_kotlin_for_data_science/2. Practical Data Modeling for Production with Kotlin/section_ii_functional_programming.md

 # Section II: Functional Programming with Kotlin

-Kotlin has adopted several functional programming ideas from languages like C# and Scala, but streamlines and improves them in many practical ways.
+Kotlin has adopted several functional programming ideas from languages like C#, Scala and Groovy, but streamlines and improves them in many practical ways.

 ## 2.1 - Understanding Higher Order Functions

 We actually have used higher order functions already when using lambda arguments.
-The way y
+We will go into more depth in this section on how they work.

 ## 2.1A - A simple mapping function